 Street art and artists have a complicated relationship with capital.
-Many street artists go financially unrewarded for their work, especially as most guerilla artists create under pseudonyms.
+Many street artists go financially unrewarded for their work, and there are many anonymous artists like Banksy.
+Most guerilla artists create under pseudonyms.

 There can be significant tension between anonymous artists who consider their work more authentic for its rebellious resistance to commercialism and artists who ‘sell out’ their work to paying customers.

 On the other hand, some artists (and artists’ estates), choose to market their work, due to the inaccessibility of street art (while it is created for public consumption, audiences have to travel to a specific place to view it).

 ‘Graffiti’ is an umbrella term that encompasses a wide range of artistic styles and mediums, and blurs the line between high and low art.

 There are levels of skill and complexity to lettering, starting with tagging, throw-ups, and Blockbuster, with Wildstyle as the most complex – it’s often large, colorful, and features interlocking letters.